ska-telescope/ska-mid-cbf-talondx-bist/README.md

     $tar -xvzf bist_archive.tar.gz -C /
     ```

-4. On the target device, Run `bist -v` to verify the files.
+4. On the target device, run `bist.sh -v` to verify the files.
-5. On the target device, run `bist -s` to install the BIST systemd service and extract the required BIST bitstream files.
+5. On the target device, run `bist.sh -s` to install the BIST systemd service and extract the required BIST bitstream files.
 6. Restart the target device; the BIST will run automatically on boot-up.

 ### Using the scripts